chemzqm/et-improve/Readme.md

 It 's not desinged for compile speed, but for user friendly.

+There's also a webpack loader [ei-loader](https://www.npmjs.com/package/ei-loader) to help load compiled function directly.

+For vim user:

+    autocmd BufNewFile,BufRead *.et set filetype=html

+could be add to `.vimrc` for html syntax and plugin support of files with `et` suffix.

 ## Features

 * Easy to debug, friendly error is thown on compile when possible.